cocos/cocos-docs/en/cocos-service/hms-location.md

 #### Fused location

-If your app needs to obtain the device location, you can apply for the location permission for your app, call the [requestLocationUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/fusedlocationproviderclient-0000001050746169-V5#EN-US_TOPIC_0000001050746169__section1210118391289) API of HMS Core Location Kit, set request parameters in [LocationRequest](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/locationrequest-0000001050986189-V5), and specify a location mode as needed.
-To cancel obtaining location information, call the [removeLocationUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/fusedlocationproviderclient-0000001050746169-V5#EN-US_TOPIC_0000001050746169__section14923192365816) API.
+If your app needs to obtain the device location, you can apply for the location permission for your app, call the [requestLocationUpdates()](#requests-location-updates) API of HMS Core Location Kit, and specify a location mode as needed.
+To cancel obtaining location information, call the [removeLocationUpdates()](#requests-location-updates) API.

 #### Activity Identification

-If your app needs to obtain the activity status of a user (for example, walking, running, or bicycling) or detect activity status change of a user, you can apply for the activity identification permission for your app and call the [createActivityIdentificationUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/activityidentificationservice-0000001050986183-V5#EN-US_TOPIC_0000001050986183__section177364246397) API.
-To cancel activity identification update, call the [deleteActivityIdentificationUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/activityidentificationservice-0000001050986183-V5#EN-US_TOPIC_0000001050986183__section18411141614334) API.
-If you want to detect user activity status change, call the [createActivityConversionUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/activityidentificationservice-0000001050986183-V5#EN-US_TOPIC_0000001050986183__section461610311343) API to listen for activity status changes of the current device.
-To cancel listening for activity status changes, call the [deleteActivityConversionUpdates()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/activityidentificationservice-0000001050986183-V5#EN-US_TOPIC_0000001050986183__section17434718321) API.
+If your app needs to obtain the activity status of a user (for example, walking, running, or bicycling) or detect activity status change of a user, you can apply for the activity identification permission for your app and call the [createActivityIdentificationUpdates()](#registers-activity-identification-updates) API.
+To cancel activity identification update, call the [deleteActivityIdentificationUpdates()](#removes-activity-identification-updates-associated) API.
+If you want to detect user activity status change, call the [createActivityConversionUpdates()](#detects-activity-conversions) API to listen for activity status changes of the current device.
+To cancel listening for activity status changes, call the [deleteActivityConversionUpdates()](#removes-activity-conversion-updates) API.

 #### Geofence

-You can call the [createGeofenceList()](https://developer.huawei.com/consumer/en/doc/HMSCore-References-V5/geofenceservice-0000001050986187-V5#EN-US_TOPIC_0000001050986187__section9254532817) API to create a geofence based on the location that may be of interest to users.
+You can call the [createGeofenceList()](#adds-geofences) API to create a geofence based on the location that may be of interest to users.
 Then, Location Kit can sense the distance between the current device location and the geofence.
 When the device enters the geofence, a notification will be sent to your app.
 In addition, Location Kit can detect the duration during which the device stays in the geofence, and send a notification to your app if the stay duration reaches your preset limit.

 You can also create a geofence by dragging to select an area on the map and setting relevant parameters.
 For details, please refer to [Server Development](https://developer.huawei.com/consumer/en/doc/HMSCore-Guides-V5/server-dev-0000001050170474-V5).